Linuturk/www.onitato.com/content/articles/no_hassle_blog_automation.markdown

 pip install pelican Markdown
 ```

 Once you have this installed on your local workstation, you need to generate the necessary files using **pelican-quickstart**.
-You will need to run this in the git repository we clone from Github.
+You will need to run this in the git repository we clone from GitHub.
 I highly recommend the [Pelican Quick Start Documentation](http://docs.getpelican.com/en/3.1.1/getting_started.html) to help you with the details of configuring Pelican.

 **Note:** Do not generate your html on your local workstation.
 We are going to configure Jenkins to do this for us automatically on the remote server.
 No need to clutter our git repository with this output.